Fado – my selection

 Lyrics: Amália Music: Alfredo Marceneiro

 In this song, the mind (reason) goes to the heart (emotion) and asks it “independent heart, heart that I don’t command, why do you live lost among people, eternally bleeding?”
 And Amália dramatically begs him “Stop, stop beating!
 If you don’t know where you’re going, why do you insist on running?
-I won’t accompany you anymore!”
+I won’t go with you anymore!”

 Much has been discussed about the autobiographical character of the lyrics, but that we will never know.